Darryl Pinckney: Career

 Some of Pinckney's first professional works were theatre texts, plays developed in collaboration with director Robert Wilson.
 These included the produced works of The Forest (1988) and Orlando (1989).
 Pinckney returned to theatre with Time Rocker (1995).

-His first novel was High Cotton (1992), a semi-autobiographical novel about "growing up black and bourgeois" in 1960s America.
-His second novel was Black Deutschland (2016), about a young gay black man in Berlin in the late 1980s, just before the fall of the Berlin Wall.
-Pinckney is also a frequent contributor to the New York Review of Books, Granta, Slate, and The Nation.
-He frequently explores issues of racial and sexual identities, as expressed in literature.
+His first book was High Cotton (1992), a semi-autobiographical novel about "growing up black and bourgeois" in 1960s America.
+His second novel was Black Deutschland (2016), about a young gay black man in Berlin, Germany, in the late 1980s, just before the fall of the Berlin Wall.

-In the 21st century, Pinckney has published two collections of essays on African-American literature.
-He has expressed his admiration for the writing of the long-running American CBS soap opera, As the World Turns.
+Pinckney has published several collections of essays covering topics such as African-American literature, politics, race, and other cultural issues.
+He is also a frequent contributor to the New York Review of Books, Granta, Slate, and The Nation.
+He frequently explores issues of racial and sexual identities, as expressed in literature and society.

+Pinckney's memoir Come Back in September was published in 2022.
+Rachel Cooke in an interview for The Observer described reading it as "like being at a particularly fabulous literary party. ...But the real star of the show – the book's constant and slightly terrifying presence – is the critic and novelist Elizabeth Hardwick, Pinckney’s friend of more than three decades and the key that first turned the lock on his exciting New York life."